-In the past I have often read that you can come to a deadlock when spending too much money on a designed garden, but is this really true?
+IIn the past I have often read that one can come to a deadlock when spending too much money on a designed garden.
 There sometimes is the notion that money is better spent inside a house than outside.
+Is this true?

 Firstly, I completely disagree (big surprise for a garden designer) and secondly I strongly believe that this conviction must be either a matter of where the real estate bloggers come from that land on top of Google’s search lists or it’s simply because they write better posts and get read a lot more.

 Seriously, if you made a poll in Australia, California, Florida, the Mediterranean or the Carribean, what would real estate professionals recommend?
 Well, OK, probably something about the right balance between inside and outside, and rightly so!

 While some people might overdo their garden investments, others clearly get carried away with their bathrooms and kitchens.
 I personally think that it’s far riskier to invest 330,- EUR per sqm into a marble kitchen countertop of 3,50*2,50 than investing the same amount into – roughly – three beautiful olive trees.

 With these three olive trees you can set the tone for a large portion of your gardens.
 But that’s a matter of taste.
 Maybe two trees would do and choosing another stone instead of marble.
 That sounds like a compromise.

 There always remains the question: will the money spent on interior decoration or landscaping be realised down the road when your property sells?